Our favourite weatherproof waterfall walks

 St Nectan’s Glen, Cornwall

 St Nectan’s Glen is a striking place where the river surges out of a narrow split in the rockface before running down through a natural stone ring into a shallow, reflective pool.
 It’s long been a sacred spot, said to be watched over by spirits of its past guardians.
 Many visitors leave offerings in the trees and on the rocks, giving the place a shrine-like sense of calm and gravity.
 The trail up to the glen takes you past three waterfalls, and while you can’t really swim in them, there are wellies to borrow at St Nectan’s Kieve, so you can splash around for a bit before you finish the hike.
 The start point is in Trethevy, near enough to Tintagel to make a great addition to a day exploring Cornwall’s myths and legends.
 From the car park it meanders through the woods over mossy rocks damp from the spray.
 You’re instantly enclosed in the thick forest, emerging into the light when the broad pools clear the canopy.
-More information on this route can be found here.

 Falling Foss, Ruswarp, North York Moors

 Although there’s a car park much nearer the falls, you really should treat yourself to the walk up to Falling Foss from May Beck.
 The track, still only a four-mile loop from the further starting point, heads into quiet woods from the Forestry Commission car park.
 Just before you reach the waterfall itself, a square stone cottage appears among the trees.
 This is Falling Foss Tea Garden – an enchanting, leafy spot where you can linger over cake and play pooh sticks on the bridge.
 The fall itself is 10 metres high and you’ll find it either a whispering, misty stream or a roaring river depending on recent weather.
 If you’re lucky enough to have sunshine or brave enough to take a dip anyway, you can complete the loop once you’ve towelled off.
 The path takes you down the other side of the river, passing through Little Beck Wood nature reserve, carpeted in bluebells in spring and known for its wealth of wildlife.
-More information on this route can be found here.

 Steall Falls, Glen Nevis, near Fort William

 The route from Nevis Gorge to Steall Falls has been described as one of Scotland’s most beautiful walks.
 The water crashes down 105 metres from the Mamores mountains and the trail approaches the cascade along the valley floor, the scale of the falls becoming more and more impressive as you get closer.
 The route is simple but the terrain can be challenging – this is definitely more a hike than a ramble.
 A river crossing on a three-wire bridge gets the adrenaline going, but the gorge itself is a tranquil place, with wildflower meadows grazed by highland cattle.
 The trail is a couple of hours from the Upper Glen Nevis car park to the falls, but you can add a few miles of scenic hiking by starting from the Ionad Nibheis Centre.
 The bracing water is coming down through mountains that are thick with snow through much of winter, so this is definitely one for only the hardiest of swimmers and even they should be sure to have some pretty warm clothing to hand.
-More information on this route can be found here.